-MATH 280 DISCRETE MATHEMATICS FOR COMPUTER SCIENTISTS
+MATH 280 DISCRETE MATHEMATICS FOR COMPUTER SCIENTISTS - 3 semester hours

 The purpose of this course is to introduce Fundamental techniques in discrete mathematics for application in computer science.
 Sets, mathematical logic, proof techniques, relations, functions, mathematical induction, counting principle, and analysis of algorithms.
-Prerequisite: MATH 120 College Algebra
+Prerequisite: MATH 120

-STAT 340 PROBABILITY AND STATISTICS FOR COMPUTER -3 semester hours
+STAT 340 PROBABILITY AND STATISTICS FOR COMPUTER SCIENTIST - 3 semester hours

 Introduction to the concepts of probability, random variables, estimation, hypothesis testing, regression, and analysis of variance with emphasis on application.

-Prerequisites: MATH 261 Calculus II
+Prerequisites: MATH 261